emberjs/rfcs/text/0000-custom-components.md

 This API will allow addon authors to provide special-purpose component base classes that their users can subclass from in apps.
-These components are invokable in templates just like any other Ember components (decendents of `Ember.Component`) today.
+These components are invokable in templates just like any other Ember components (descendants of `Ember.Component`) today.

 # Motivation